 Grow your own herbs, in the yard or in a pot…it’s so much better and a huge cost savings.
-This pesto, using grocery store olive oil and Parmesan is about $1.72.
+This pesto, using my basil, grocery store olive oil, pine nuts, and Parmesan ran $1.72.

 - 2 cups fresh basil leaves, stems removed